sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 manuscript of the *Triśatikâ* known to us.
 The reading *jinaṁ* is thus evidently    due to him.

 **5.2.
 His Time.**
    (1) *Vieces of earlier scholars*.
 Sudhâkara Dvivedî, who was the first to deal with the life of Śridharâcârya, thinking that Śridharâcârya, the author of the *Triśatikâ*, was the same person as the author of the philosophical work, the Nyâyakandali, fixed his date at 991 A.D., this being the time of composition of the latter work.
-In support of his conjecture, [he says:](# "See Sudhâkara Dvivedi, Gaṇaka-tarangiṇi, Banaras (1933), p.
+In support of his conjecture, he says:[^80], p.
 24.")
     "The ancients were not scholars of one science only.
 There is little doubt that they were very learned and proficient

+[^80]: "See Sudhâkara Dvivedi, Gaṇaka-tarangiṇi, Banaras (1933

 in several branches of learning.
-Therefore, if this Śridhara (the author of the *Triśatikâ*) is the same Śrîdhara as the author of the *Nyâya-kandali*, then his mother was Avvokâ by name, father Baladeva Śarma (by name), and his native place was the village Bhûrisṛṣṭi, popularly known as Bhûriśreṣṭhika, situated on the western bank of the river Ganges in the district of [Râḍhâ in Bengal](# "These details are furnished in the concluding verses of the NyâyaKandali.
-The relevant verses are also given in the Gaṇaka-tarangiṇi, pp. 24-25.").
+Therefore, if this Śridhara (the author of the *Triśatikâ*) is the same Śrîdhara as the author of the *Nyâya-kandali*, then his mother was Avvokâ by name, father Baladeva Śarma (by name), and his native place was the village Bhûrisṛṣṭi, popularly known as Bhûriśreṣṭhika, situated on the western bank of the river Ganges in the district of Râḍhâ in Bengal[^81].
 Being a Bhaṭṭâcârya, he belonged to Bengal and not to South India. Śrîdhara wrote the Nyâyakandali at the request of Pâṇḍudâsa in the Śaka year 913 ( = 991 A.D.).
 As this Śaka makes him anterior to Bhâskara II(who has quoted him), the above surmise is not impossible.
 At the end of the *Nyâya-kandali*, we have (the verse):

+[^81]: "These details are furnished in the concluding verses of the NyâyaKandali.
+The relevant verses are also given in the Gaṇaka-tarangiṇi, pp. 24-25."

 त्र्यधिकदशोत्तरनवशतशाकाब्दे ९१३ न्यायकन्दली रचिता।